danieljakots/mownitoring/README.md

 # Mownitoring

-The name is a mix between 'monitoring', 'chown.me' (the domain I rent) and it kinda sounds like 'moan'.
+'My own monitoring'.
+Which is also a mix between 'monitoring', 'chown.me' (the domain I rent) and it kinda sounds like 'moan'.

 # Status